aviskulas/SRC-njRAT-0.7d-Platinum-Edition/README.md

 ### TODO:
 * Add more UAC Bypass methods (fodhelper, cmstp)
 * Feel free to suggest improvements/features in Issues tab.
-* Improve screenlocker so you cannot escape it with ALT + TAB.

 ##### Compile njRAT & Stub Tutorial: